Boosting profitability through increased sales is a tried and true method of delivering profits.

 However, the second cheat is by far more frustrating.
 I’ll admit to choosing goat breeders because it provides a really clear cut way to segment customers.
 In real life (IRL), it’s just not that simple.

-If all you see are people, it’s because you haven’t put into place a way to segment your customers.
+However, let me tell you that if all you see are people when you look at your customers, it’s because you haven’t put into place a way to segment your customers.